OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 ## 6. Calling the core service to set the user password

-Click on `PUT /v3/Users/{id}/Password` to expand that endpoint.
+Click on `PUT /v4/Users/{id}/Password` to expand that endpoint.
 The HTML form will expand to show more options for calling this endpoint.

 You will notice that there is a new parameter called `id` with the path type.
 You can see from the URL of the endpoint how this `id` will be filled into the HTTP request.

-To set a password for your new user, type the "Id" from the previous step into the `Value` of the `id` parameter.
-In my case this is 13.
+To set a password for your new user, click the `Try it out` button, then type the "Id" from the previous step into the `Value` of the `id` parameter.
+In my case this is 3.

 Then, you need to set the password.
 Notice that the `Parameter content type` is set to `application/json`.
 This means that I need to quote the string that I